torjc01/docker-ojs/README.md

-# OJS (Open Journal Systems) - PKP - Container/Docker
+# easyOJS - OJS in a docker

 | **IMPORTANT:** |